tue-mps-edu/asd-engd-project-2019-thermal-object-detection/testing/Recommendations.md

   **Recommendation:** More data needs to be acquired to improve the performance of the system.
+It is also important to mention that research is necessary to come up with the right number.
 Furthermore, this data should be taken on different weather conditions due to the inherent temperature differences between settings.
-Moreover, specific calibration of the camera should be look into to ensure the best performance.
+Also, specific calibration of the camera should be looked into to ensure the best performance.